Manage the setup stack by yourself

 docker compose up -d

-or the following command from any directory assuming that you have the path to the docker-compose-scripts
+or the following command from any directory assuming that you have the path to the sedge-data

 folder (let's call it <path>